 This three-hour trip takes in some of Iceland’s most stunning coastline along with the chance to spot minke and humpback whales, harbour porpoises and whale-beaked dolphins.

 There are warm indoor cabins in case the weather is cold, experienced guides to tell you all about the sea creatures you’re viewing – and if you don’t see any whales, you get a free ticket to go again another time.
 You can book the tour here.
+You can also try this other popular whale watching tour in the same area.

 If you’re short of time – and don’t mind a fast, hair-raising trip – you can take this express whale-watching Rib tour.
 The high-speed boat gets you out to where the animals are basking much quicker, so you can spend longer watching them breach and play.